Better173/LEOPARD-password-holder/README.md

 **Key Features:**

 - **End-to-End Encryption:** Utilizing advanced Base64 encoding, the Password Vault ensures your data remains confidential.
-While Base64 provides a layer of obfuscation, it is recommended to use this script alongside additional encryption methods for maximum security.

-- **User-Friendly Interface:** Designed with simplicity in mind, our script provides an intuitive command-line interface, making it accessible even to those new to Linux.
+- **User-Friendly Interface:** Designed with simplicity in mind, my script provides an intuitive command-line interface, making it accessible even to those new to Linux.

 - **Safe Storage:** All your passwords and sensitive data are securely encoded and stored, minimizing the risk of unauthorized access.